 The usual practice in sales is for the most successful salespeople in the company to be promoted into management.
-Unfortunately, this also usually means most sales leaders then lack experience of formal coaching: a problem that can hold your sales team's performance back and have a negative effect on their conversion rates.
-But if you want to avoid this trap, and see consistent and tangible improvements in your sales team’s performance, it might be a good idea to adopt the frictionless sales GROW coaching model: Goal, Reality, Options, Way forward.
+Unfortunately, this also usually means most sales leaders then lack experience of formal coaching: a problem that can hold back your sales team's performance and have a negative effect on conversion rates.
+But if you want to avoid this trap, and see consistent and tangible improvements in your sales team’s performance, it might be a good idea to adopt the frictionless sales GROW coaching model:

 Start by understanding what each individual member of your sales team wants to achieve.
 By comparing where they are now to where they want to be, and by allowing each team member to implement their own SMART (Specific, Measurable, Attainable, Realistic, Timely) goals, you can empower each team member to take control of their own personal growth while simultaneously lifting the ability of the team as a whole.

 The reality stage is less about the achievability of goals and more about measuring the reality of where each of your sales team currently sits.
-For example, if a rep is currently only hitting two sales a month, it probably isn’t a realistic frictionless sales target for them to expect to lift that number into double figures in only a few months.
+For example, if a rep is currently only hitting two sales a month then it probably isn’t a realistic frictionless sales target to expect that number to double in only a few weeks.
 As a business leader, it then becomes part of your coaching remit to manage your reps self-expectation while still encouraging growth.
-But if you’re using a dependable CRM (such as HubSpot), then measuring this growth should be as simple through monitoring the various daily, weekly and monthly customised reports produced.
+But if you’re using a dependable CRM, then measuring this growth should be as simple through monitoring the various daily, weekly and monthly customised reports produced.